magento/devdocs/guides/v2.2/cloud/live/sens-data-over.md

 If no value exists in any of those sources, we use either the default value or `NULL`.
 For an example of how this works, see [Example of managing system-specific settings]({{ page.baseurl }}cloud/live/sens-data-initial.html).

 ## Configuration settings you can change {#cloud-clp-settings}
 The following table shows the configuration settings affected by the `bin/magento magento-cloud:scd-dump` command.
 These are the configuration settings that you can manage in Git.
-If you use `php bin/magento app:config:dump`, all settings are exported.
+If you use `php bin/magento app:config:dump`, all settings are exported including default and modified settings.

+The `config.php` file includes the following settings and configuration values:

+* Configured values for settings entered through the Magento Admin (see the table below)
+* Configured extension settings
+* Scopes value for static content deployment (default is [`quick`](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-static-deploy-strategies.html#static-file-quick))

 <table>
 <tbody>
 <tr>
 <th style="width:250px;">Description</th>
-<th>Path in Magento Admin (omitting Stores > Configuration)</th>
+<th>Path in Magento Admin: Stores > Configuration > ...</th>
 </tr>
 <tr>
 <td>Store locale</td>